Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-turtle-town/chapter-9.md

 ---
-title: "9.
-Friend of the World"
+title: "Friend of the World"
 weight: 9
 ---